This is Not the New Normal

 Not having time to get out was not my new normal.

-In the moment all these things seemed permanent.
+At the moment all these things seemed permanent.
 I’m so grateful for older moms who told me that the time their child watched the most tv was between the first and second child transition.
-I’m grateful for the mom who told me not to try to plant a garden that year.
-I’m grateful for the woman who told me that it wasn’t wrong to lay on the couch an be exhausted because I was breastfeeding and hormonal.
+The mom who told me not to try to plant a garden that year was a lifesaver.
+I’m grateful for the woman who told me that it wasn’t wrong to lay on the couch exhausted, because I was breastfeeding and hormonal.

-It’s so cool to look back and see how much changed after the first 3 weeks, then how much better it got after 3 months.
-How high I was flying after 9 months and to remember the surge of energy after I quit breastfeeding.
+It’s so cool to look back and see how much changed after the first 3 weeks, your body has healed a birth.
+How much better it got after 3 months, hello a bit more sleep.
+Comparatively, I felt like I was flying after 9 months, working out no longer seemed as exhausting.

-So if you’re a new mom, sitting there smelling sour with spit-up, unable to get out and see friends because of nap times.
-If you are wondering if you will ever feel awake again and if your house will ever look like a home again.
+If you’re a new mom, sitting there smelling sour with spit-up, unable to get out and see friends because of nap times.
+If you are wondering if you will ever feel awake again.
+You wonder if your house will ever look like a home again.
 It will.
 It may not become perfect today, tomorrow or next month, but this phase is far from your new forever.